digitalsonic/spring-boot-in-action/Chapters/11WallsAppC.md

 Enable support for fallback resolution.
 (Default value: false)  开启降级解析支持。（默认值：`false`）* `spring.mobile.devicedelegatingviewresolver.enabled`
 Enable device view resolver.
 (Default value: false)  开启设备视图解析器。（默认值：`false`）* `spring.mobile.devicedelegatingviewresolver.mobile-prefix`  Prefix that gets prepended to view names for mobile devices.
 (Default value: mobile/)  添加到移动设备视图名前的前缀。（默认值：`mobile/`）* `spring.mobile.devicedelegatingviewresolver.mobile-suffix`  Suffix that gets appended to view names for mobile devices.  添加到移动设备视图名后的后缀。* `spring.mobile.devicedelegatingviewresolver.normal-prefix`  Prefix that gets prepended to view names for normal devices.  添加到普通设备视图名前的前缀。* `spring.mobile.devicedelegatingviewresolver.normal-suffix`  Suffix that gets appended to view names for normal devices.  添加到普通设备视图名后的后缀。* `spring.mobile.devicedelegatingviewresolver.tablet-prefix`  Prefix that gets prepended to view names for tablet devices.
 (Default value: tablet/)  添加到平板设备视图名前的前缀。（默认值：`tablet/`）* `spring.mobile.devicedelegatingviewresolver.tablet-suffix`  Suffix that gets appended to view names for tablet devices.  添加到平板设备视图名后的后缀。* `spring.mobile.sitepreference.enabled`  Enable SitePreferenceHandler.
 (Default value: true)  开启`SitePreferenceHandler`。（默认值：`true`）* `spring.mongodb.embedded.features`  Comma-separated list of features to enable.  要开启的特性列表，用逗号分隔。* `spring.mongodb.embedded.version`  Version of Mongo to use.
 (Default value: 2.6.10)
 要使用的Mongo版本。（默认值：`2.6.10`）
+* `spring.mustache.cache`
+Enable template caching.
+* `spring.mustache.charset`
+Template encoding.
+* `spring.mustache.check-template-location`
+Check that the templates location exists.
+* `spring.mustache.content-type`
+Content-Type value.
+* `spring.mustache.enabled`
+Enable MVC view resolution for this technology.
+* `spring.mustache.prefix`
+Prefix to apply to template names.
+(Default value: classpath:/templates/)
+* `spring.mustache.suffix`
+Suffix to apply to template names.
+(Default value: .html)
+* `spring.mustache.view-names`
+Whitelist of view names that can be resolved.
+* `spring.mvc.async.request-timeout`
+Amount of time (in milliseconds) before asynchronous request handling times out.
+If this value is not set, the default timeout of the underlying implementation is used, such as 10 seconds on Tomcat with Servlet 3.
+* `spring.mvc.date-format`
+Date format to use (such as dd/MM/yyyy).
+* `spring.mvc.favicon.enabled`
+Enable resolution of favicon.ico.
+(Default value: true)
+* `spring.mvc.ignore-default-model-on-redirect`
+If the content of the “default” model should be ignored during redirect scenarios.
+(Default value: true)
+* `spring.mvc.locale`
+Locale to use.
+* `spring.mvc.message-codes-resolver-format`
+Formatting strategy for message codes (PREFIX_ERROR_CODE, POSTFIX_ERROR_CODE).
+* `spring.mvc.view.prefix`
+Spring MVC view prefix.
+* `spring.mvc.view.suffix`
+Spring MVC view suffix.
+* `spring.rabbitmq.addresses`
+Comma-separated list of addresses to which the client should connect.
+* `spring.rabbitmq.dynamic`
+Create an AmqpAdmin bean.
+(Default value: true)
+* `spring.rabbitmq.host`
+RabbitMQ host.
+(Default value: localhost)
+* `spring.rabbitmq.listener.acknowledge-mode`
+Acknowledge mode of container.
+* `spring.rabbitmq.listener.auto-startup`
+Start the container automatically on startup.
+(Default value: true)
+* `spring.rabbitmq.listener.concurrency`
+Minimum number of consumers.
+* `spring.rabbitmq.listener.max-concurrency`
+Maximum number of consumers.
+* `spring.rabbitmq.listener.prefetch`
+Number of messages to be handled in a single request.
+It should be greater than or equal to the transaction size (if used).
+* `spring.rabbitmq.listener.transaction-size`
+Number of messages to be processed in a transaction.
+For best results, it should be less than or equal to the prefetch count.
+* `spring.rabbitmq.password`
+Login to authenticate against the broker.
+* `spring.rabbitmq.port`
+RabbitMQ port.
+(Default value: 5672)
+* `spring.rabbitmq.requested-heartbeat`
+Requested heartbeat timeout in seconds; 0 for none.
+* `spring.rabbitmq.ssl.enabled`
+Enable SSL support.
+(Default value: false)
+* `spring.rabbitmq.ssl.key-store`
+Path to the key store that holds the SSL certificate.
+* `spring.rabbitmq.ssl.key-store-password`
+Password used to access the key store.
+* `spring.rabbitmq.ssl.trust-store`
+Trust store that holds SSL certificates.
+* `spring.rabbitmq.ssl.trust-store-password`
+Password used to access the trust store.
+* `spring.rabbitmq.username`
+Login user to authenticate to the broker.
+* `spring.rabbitmq.virtual-host`
+Virtual host to use when connecting to the broker.
+* `spring.redis.database`
+Database index used by the connection factory.
+(Default value: 0)
+* `spring.redis.host`
+Redis server host.
+(Default value: localhost)
+* `spring.redis.password`
+Login password of the Redis server.
+* `spring.redis.pool.max-active`
+Max number of connections that can be allocated by the pool at a given time.
+Use a negative value for no limit.
+(Default value: 8)
+* `spring.redis.pool.max-idle`
+Max number of idle connections in the pool.
+Use a negative value to indicate an unlimited number of idle connections.
+(Default value: 8)
+* `spring.redis.pool.max-wait`
+Maximum amount of time (in milliseconds) a connection allocation should block before throwing an exception when the pool is exhausted.
+Use a negative value to block indefinitely.
+(Default value: -1)
+* `spring.redis.pool.min-idle`
+Target for the minimum number of idle connections to maintain in the pool.
+This setting only has an effect if it is positive.
+(Default value: 0)
+* `spring.redis.port`
+Redis server port.
+(Default value: 6379)
+* `spring.redis.sentinel.master`
+Name of Redis server.
+* `spring.redis.sentinel.nodes`
+Comma-separated list of host:port pairs.
+* `spring.redis.timeout`
+Connection timeout in milliseconds.
+(Default value: 0)
+* `spring.resources.add-mappings`
+Enable default resource handling.
+(Default value: true)
+* `spring.resources.cache-period`
+Cache period for the resources served by the resource handler, in seconds.
+* `spring.resources.chain.cache`
+Enable caching in the resource chain.
+(Default value: true)
+* `spring.resources.chain.enabled`
+Enable the Spring resource handling chain.
+(Disabled by default unless at least one strategy has been enabled.)
+* `spring.resources.chain.html-application-cache`
+Enable HTML5 application cache manifest rewriting.
+(Default value: false)
+* `spring.resources.chain.strategy.content.enabled`
+Enable the content version strategy.
+(Default value: false)
+* `spring.resources.chain.strategy.content.paths`
+Comma-separated list of patterns to apply to the version strategy.
+(Default value: `[/**]`)
+* `spring.resources.chain.strategy.fixed.enabled`
+Enable the fixed version strategy.
+(Default value: false)
+* `spring.resources.chain.strategy.fixed.paths`
+Comma-separated list of patterns to apply to the version strategy.
+* `spring.resources.chain.strategy.fixed.version`
+Version string to use for the version strategy.
+* `spring.resources.static-locations`
+Locations of static resources.
+Defaults to classpath:[/META-INF/resources/, /resources/, /static/, /public/] plus context:/ (the root of the servlet context).
+* `spring.sendgrid.password`
+SendGrid password.
+* `spring.sendgrid.proxy.host`
+SendGrid proxy host.
+* `spring.sendgrid.proxy.port`
+SendGrid proxy port.
+* `spring.sendgrid.username`
+SendGrid username.
+* `spring.social.auto-connection-views`
+Enable the connection status view for supported providers.
+(Default value: false)
+* `spring.social.facebook.app-id`
+Application ID.
+* `spring.social.facebook.app-secret`
+Application secret.
+* `spring.social.linkedin.app-id`
+Application ID.
+* `spring.social.linkedin.app-secret`
+Application secret.
+* `spring.social.twitter.app-id`
+Application ID.
+* `spring.social.twitter.app-secret`
+Application secret.
+* `spring.thymeleaf.cache`
+Enable template caching.
+(Default value: true)
+* `spring.thymeleaf.check-template-location`
+Check that the templates location exists.
+(Default value: true)
+* `spring.thymeleaf.content-type`
+Content-Type value.
+(Default value: text/html)
+* `spring.thymeleaf.enabled`
+Enable MVC Thymeleaf view resolution.
+(Default value: true)
+* `spring.thymeleaf.encoding`
+Template encoding.
+(Default value: UTF-8)
+* `spring.thymeleaf.excluded-view-names`
+Comma-separated list of view names that should be excluded from resolution.
+* `spring.thymeleaf.mode`
+Template mode to be applied to templates.
+See also StandardTemplateModeHandlers.
+(Default value: HTML5)
+* `spring.thymeleaf.prefix`
+Prefix that gets prepended to view names when building a URL.
+(Default value: classpath:/templates/)
+* `spring.thymeleaf.suffix`
+Suffix that gets appended to view names when building a URL.
+(Default value: .html)
+* `spring.thymeleaf.template-resolver-order`
+Order of the template resolver in the chain.
+By default, the template resolver is first in the chain.
+Ordering starts at 1 and should only be set if you have defined additional TemplateResolver beans.
+* `spring.thymeleaf.view-names`
+Comma-separated list of view names that can be resolved.
+* `spring.velocity.allow-request-override`
+Set whether HttpServletRequest attributes are allowed to override (hide) controller-generated model attributes of the same name.
+* `spring.velocity.allow-session-override`
+Set whether HttpSession attributes are allowed to override (hide) controllergenerated model attributes of the same name.
+* `spring.velocity.cache`
+Enable template caching.
+* `spring.velocity.charset`
+Template encoding.
+* `spring.velocity.check-template-location`
+Check that the templates location exists.
+* `spring.velocity.content-type`
+Content-Type value.
+* `spring.velocity.date-tool-attribute`
+Name of the DateTool helper object to expose in the Velocity context of the view.
+* `spring.velocity.enabled`
+Enable MVC view resolution for this technology.
+* `spring.velocity.expose-request-attributes`
+Set whether all request attributes should be added to the model prior to merging with the template.
+* `spring.velocity.expose-session-attributes`
+Set whether all HttpSession attributes should be added to the model prior to merging with the template.
+* `spring.velocity.expose-spring-macro-helpers`
+Set whether to expose a RequestContext for use by Spring’s macro library, under the name springMacroRequestContext.
+* `spring.velocity.number-tool-attribute`
+Name of the NumberTool helper object to expose in the Velocity context of the view.
+* `spring.velocity.prefer-file-system-access`
+Prefer filesystem access for template loading.
+Filesystem access enables hot detection of template changes.
+(Default value: true)
+* `spring.velocity.prefix`
+Prefix that gets prepended to view names when building a URL.
+* `spring.velocity.properties`
+Additional velocity properties.
+* `spring.velocity.request-context-attribute`
+Name of the RequestContext attribute for all views.
+* `spring.velocity.resource-loader-path`
+Template path.
+(Default value: classpath:/templates/)
+* `spring.velocity.suffix`
+Suffix that gets appended to view names when building a URL.
+* `spring.velocity.toolbox-config-location`
+Velocity Toolbox config location, such as /WEB-INF/toolbox.xml.
+Automatically loads a Velocity Tools toolbox definition file and exposes all defined tools in the specified scopes.
+* `spring.velocity.view-names`
+Whitelist of view names that can be resolved.
+* `spring.view.prefix`
+Spring MVC view prefix.
+* `spring.view.suffix`
+Spring MVC view suffix.